anishamatya/atm_controller/README.md

 6) Text string for comment, to show expected output of test

 # extra features
-A tool to generate a bank accoutn record file (bank_rec_bin.dat) is given in /tool.
-Compile tihs tool using /tool/build_tool.bat.
+A tool to generate a bank account record file (bank_rec_bin.dat) is given in /tool.
+Compile this tool using /tool/build_tool.bat.
 The on screen instructions will explain which bank record entry is being entered.
 The first input should be the number of records you wish to enter, which will be followed by the actual bank record entries.

-For convenience, a pristine copy of bank_rec_bin.dat that I used for my tests is given in /bank_record_orig. /bank_record_orig/bank_rec_txt_ver.txt shows the data in bank_rec_bin.dat.
+For convenience, a pristine copy of bank_rec_bin.dat that I used for my tests is given in /bank_record_orig. /bank_record_orig/bank_rec_txt_ver.txt shows the data in bank_rec_bin.dat in text format.
 These files are only provided for reference and convenience.